-Recognized as one of the most powerful remote sensing instruments available today, Ground Penetrating Radar (GPR) is a safe, non-evasive geophysical investigation method for “looking” underground to image subsurface features.
+Recognized as one of the most powerful remote sensing instruments available today, Ground Penetrating Radar (GPR) is a safe, non-invasive geophysical investigation method for “looking” underground to image subsurface features.
 GPR detects metallic and non-metallic, natural and man-made underground features including; utilities, storage tanks, rebar, sinkholes, voids, water table, buried artifacts, gravesites, and more.

 GPR emits a series of high frequency, high amplitude electromagnetic pulses (radio waves) that reflect off of underground irregularities.
 The resulting digital GPR data is fed into a portable video display and displayed as a real-time “picture” of a slice of the subsurface area.
 This allows our experienced operators to pinpoint the precise location of subsurface features on the ground surface in real-time.

 T2 Utility Engineers’ skilled technicians utilize a variety of GPR equipment.
 Equipment and antenna configurations are chosen to obtain the most accurate data possible.